boxfrommars/rutorika-sortable/README.md

 // if $positionEntity->position is 14, then $entity->position is 15 now
 ```

-Also this trait automatically defines position entity on create event, so you shouldn't add position value by hand, just create it as usually
+Also this trait automatically defines entity position on create event, so you shouldn't add `position` value by hands, just create it as usually

 ```php
 $article = new Article();